Tamiro2019/Speaker_Recommender/README.md

 The user interacts with the system by providing/selecting a list of products which are liked and disliked based on prior experience.
 The recommender system will then return ranked lists of new similar products.

-In the background, the recommender system will map product specs to vectors in a high-dimensional feature space, and compare available product vectors to a new vector constructed from the preferences.
+In the background, the recommender system will map product specs to vectors in a high-dimensional feature space, and compare these product vectors to a new vector constructed from user preferences.
-To compare vectors, the system will use Euclidean or Cosine similarity measures between vectors.
+To compare vectors, the system uses Euclidean and cosine similarity measures.

 ## Notebooks & Files